eryko2002/Guide-In-Place-Major-Version-Upgrade-Backup-of-PostgreSQL-on-GCP/GCP_CloudSQL_PostgreSQL_Upgrade_Backup_Procedure_Instruction.md

 ```
 The OPERATION_ID value is provided immediately after an exception or timeout occurs.
 Simply copy the recommended command and execute it.

+### 4. Note on exceptions:
+It is possible that you may see this exception again.
+Do not worry—within a few minutes, your post-upgrade backup will be visible.
+Verify its success later.

 ## 3. Automatic Pre-Upgrade and Post-Upgrade Backups

 ### 1. View a list of backups